 How Long Does It Take to Crochet That?

-Patterns describe yarn requirements in different ways.
-Pick the option that matches the one in front of you:
+Patterns describe yarn requirements in four different ways.
+Pick the one that matches the pattern in front of you and the calculator will switch its units to match.

-Grab the yarn label (or the pattern’s yarn page) and type in:
+Grab the yarn label (or check the pattern’s yarn page) and type in the numbers.
+Everything you need is printed on the ball band — no measuring a brand-new skein required.

 • Length per skein — how many meters or yards are in one full skein.